-The BRT believes that regulatory cooperation will be key to the economic prosperity of the two economies.
-Given the successful entry into force of the EU-Japan EPA this February, it will be more important than ever not only to ensure that new regulations do not nullify or impair the market access benefits under the agreement or create new barriers to bilateral trade, but also to further expand and strengthen the regulatory cooperation between the two economies so that the EU and Japan will be able to create a seamless business environment and eventually expand such cooperation to other bilateral and multilateral relations.
+The BRT believes that regulatory cooperation is key to the economic prosperity of the two economies.
+Given the successful entry into force of the EU-Japan EPA in February 2019, it will be extremely important than ever not only to ensure that new regulations do not nullify or impair the market access benefits which have been achieved under the agreement or create new barriers to bilateral trade, but also to further expand and strengthen the regulatory cooperation between the two economies.
+This way the EU and Japan will be able to create a favourable business environment and hopefully also expand such cooperation to other bilateral and multilateral relations.